Demographics of Spain: Ethnic groups

+The Spanish Constitution of 1978, in its second article, generically recognises contemporary entities—nationalities and regions— within the context of the Spanish nation.

+Spain has been described as a de facto plurinational state.
+The identity of Spain rather accrues of an overlap of different territorial and ethnolinguistic identities than of a sole Spanish identity.
+In some cases some of the territorial identities may conflict with the dominant Spanish culture.
+Distinct traditional identities within Spain include the Basques, Canarians, Catalans, Galicians, Andalusians and Valencians, although to some extent all of the 17 autonomous communities may claim a distinct local identity.

 Definition of ethnicity or nationality in Spain is fraught politically.
 The term "Spanish people" (pueblo español) is defined in the 1978 constitution as the political sovereign, i.e. the citizens of the Kingdom of Spain.
 The same constitution in its preamble speaks of "peoples and nationalities of Spain" (pueblos y nacionalidades de España) and their respective cultures, traditions, languages and institutions.

 The formerly nomadic Gitanos and Mercheros are distinctly marked by endogamy and discrimination but they are dispersed through the country.

 The native Canarians are partly the descendants of the North African population of the Canary Islands prior to Spanish colonization in the 15th century although many Spaniards have varying levels of North African admixture as a result of the Islamic period.
-Also included are many Spaniard citizens who are descendants of people from Spain's former colonies, mostly from Equatorial Guinea, Argentina, Dominican Republic, Ecuador, Peru, Colombia, Morocco and the Philippines.
+Also included are many Spanish citizens who are descendants of people from Spain's former colonies, mostly from Venezuela, Argentina, Dominican Republic, Ecuador, Peru, Colombia, Morocco and Cuba.
 There is also a sizable number of Spaniards of Eastern European, Maghrebian, Sub Saharan-African, Indian subcontinent and Middle Eastern descent.

-As of 2019, native-born Spanish citizens of all ethnic groups make up 84.6% of the total population, and 15.4% are immigrants, both naturalized and foreign.
-Among the immigrants, around 45% of them come from Spain's former territories in America (primarily Ecuador, Peru, Venezuela and Colombia).
-The rest are predominantly North African, Eastern European and Western European.
+The arrival of the gitanos (Spanish for "gypsies"), a Romani people, began in the 16th century; estimates of the Spanish Roma population range from 750,000 to over one million.
+There are also the mercheros (also called quinquis), a formerly nomadic minority group.
+Their origin is unclear.

+Historically, Sephardic Jews and Moriscos are the main minority groups originating in Spain and with a contribution to Spanish culture.
+The Spanish government formerly offered Spanish citizenship to Sephardic Jews.